Do you ever find that you drive home, and when you get there, you can’t remember the road you drove?

 2. Practice gratitude

-When you have a mindset that is full of gratitude for everything and everyone that is in your life, your lift your vibrations.
+When you have a mindset that is full of gratitude for everything and everyone that is in your life, you lift

 The reticular activating system (RAS) in our brain is responsible for deciding what is important and what should be filtered out.